-&lt;sup>37 Tiffany K. Roberts, Corinne R. Fantz: Barriers to health care for the transgender population.
+37 Tiffany K. Roberts, Corinne R. Fantz: Barriers to health care for the transgender population.
 In: Clinical Biochemistry 47 (2014), pp. 983-987.

 Not every person is cisgender, and not every person is heterosexual.
 Consequently, questions about sexuality and gender need to be posed openly, directly, and without embarrassing the patient.
-Assumptions about sexual orientation, gender identity, behavior, or anatomy should be avoided and sensitive questions should be asked in private spaces only.
+Assumptions about sexual orientation, gender identity, behavior, or anatomy should be avoided38 and sensitive questions should be asked in private spaces only39.

-In our data, it was shown that especially trans, intersex, and non-binary persons would prefer to be invoked or approached by their first and last names only, without any gendered form of address involved.
-Using their preferred names and/or pronouns that might differ from their legal documents hits the same notch.
-Another step should be incorporating queer-inclusive language on intake forms and assessment tools as well as promoting a welcoming environment within the doctor's office.
-In this includes adding environment within the doctor's office.
-In this includes adding environment on patient education and marketing materials as well as providing education to staff to promote medical competence in serving queer patients.
-Understried to sensitize all healthcare practitioners.
-Physical exams should be structured based on the organs present rather than the perceived gender of the patient.
-Understried to sensitize and poutschland for
+In our data, it was shown that especially trans, intersex, and non-binary persons would prefer to be invoked or approached by their first and last names only, without any gendered form of address involved.40 Using their preferred names and/or pronouns that might differ from their legal documents hits the same notch.
+Another step should be incorporating queer-inclusive language on intake forms and assessment tools as well as promoting a welcoming environment within the doctor's office.41 This includes adding "queer imagery", e.g. pictures of a pregnant trans man42 or a lesbian couple, and content on patient education and marketing materials as well as providing education to staff to promote medical competence in serving queer patients.43 Queer-friendly treatment regimens and protocols must be implemented to sensitize all healthcare practitioners.
+"Physical exams should be structured based on the organs present rather than the perceived gender of the patient."44 Queermed Deutschland for

-&lt;sup>38 Alison B. Alpert, Eileen M. Chichoskikelly, Aaron D. Fox: What Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Patients Say Doctors Should Know and Do.
+38 Alison B. Alpert, Eileen M. Chichoskikelly, Aaron D. Fox: What Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Patients Say Doctors Should Know and Do.
 A Qualitative Study.
 In: Journal of Homosexuality 64 (2017), pp. 1368-1389, here p.
 1377.

-&lt;sup>39 Chisolm-Straker, Jardine, Bennouna, Morency-Brassard, Coy, Egemba, Shearer: Transgender (Note 30), here p.
+39 Chisolm-Straker, Jardine, Bennouna, Morency-Brassard, Coy, Egemba, Shearer: Transgender (Note 30), here p.
 14.

-&lt;sup>40 D. Brienne Hagen, M. Paz Galupo: Trans\ Individuals' Experiences of Gendered Language with Health Care Providers.
+40 D. Brienne Hagen, M. Paz Galupo: Trans Individuals' Experiences of Gendered Language with Health Care Providers.
 Recommendations for Practitioners.
 In: International Journal of Transgenderism, 15 (2014), pp. 16-34.

-&lt;sup>41 Annika Spahn, Lena Ellenberger: Sexuelle und geschlechtliche Vielfalt in der Gynäkologie [Diversity of sexual orientation and gender in gynaecology].
+41 Annika Spahn, Lena Ellenberger: Sexuelle und geschlechtliche Vielfalt in der Gynäkologie [Diversity of sexual orientation and gender in gynaecology].
 In: Marcel Hackbart (Ed.): Gesunde Vielfalt pflegen [Maintaining healthy diversity].
 Vol. 2.
 Göttingen Waldschlösschen 2021, pp. 79-95.

-&lt;sup>42 Ann Kristin Augst: Quo vadis, (Gender) Medizin?
+42 Ann Kristin Augst: Quo vadis, (Gender) Medizin?
 Denkanstöße zur (Regel-) Gesundheitsversorgung von trans Personen [Quo vadis, (gender) medicine?
-Thought-provoking impulses on (regular) health care for trans people].
-In: amatom. ein Magazin von kritischen, jungen Mediziner\innen 31 (2018), pp. 11-12.
+Thoughtprovoking impulses on (regular) health care for trans people].
+In: amatom. ein Magazin von kritischen, jungen Medizinerinnen 31 (2018), pp. 11-12.

-$^{43}$ Augst: Quo vadis (Note 42); Kcomt, Gorey, Barrett, McCabe: Healthcare avoidance (Note 15), here p.
+43 Augst: Quo vadis (Note 42); Kcomt, Gorey, Barrett, McCabe: Healthcare avoidance (Note 15), here p.
 6.

-&lt;sup>44 Feldman, Goldberg: Transgender (Note 36), here p.
+44 Feldman, Goldberg: Transgender (Note 36), here p.
 8.

-example offers a checklist to examine whether a doctor's office is queer-friendly or not. $^{45}$
+example offers a checklist to examine whether a doctor's office is queer-friendly or not. $^{\rm 45}$